pluhin/sa.it-academy.by/asilvanovich/README.md

 - Send/receive API request
 I created a simple web-page using pythin flask module.
 My web-site listened on port 5000, and was deployed on a container that was deployed on a VM, so to access it from my local machine I used a 3-way port translation.
 Also, Dockerhub was linked with my GitHub profile to automatically biuld docker images from Dockerfiles in my repo.

+## 15.K8s.Structure
+In this task I had to automate minikube deployment and provide access to a dashboard webpage.
+It was done by using Vagrantfile that can be found inside of the 15.K8s.Structure folder.